This page explains how you can find help from a solicitor. It tells you about when you might get help to pay for this.

 Do I need a solicitor?

 You may have a problem at work, with the NHS or social services or in a family matter.
-Many problems can be resolved without getting legal advice.
-You might be able to resolve things by negotiating or using complaints procedures where they exist.
-But sometimes you might want to speak to a solicitor because:
+You can often resolve problems without getting legal advice.
+For example by talking about the problem or making a complaint.
+But sometimes you might need to speak to a solicitor because:

-The steps that they will take will depend on the type of issue they are helping you with and what sort of help you need to sort out the problem.
+This will also depend on the sort of help you need to sort out the problem.

 How do I find a solicitor?